Cell structures for the Yokonuma-Hecke algebra and the algebra of braids and ties: Cellular basis for the Yokonuma-Hecke algebra

 \begin{obs} The relations given in the Proposition are the relations, for type $A$, of the algebra $ H_n $ considered in 31.2 of \cite{L1} see also \cite{MS}.
 We would like to draw the attention to the sum appearing in the quadratic relation (\ref{rl5}), making it look rather different than the quadratic relation of Yokonuma's or Juyumaya's presentation.
 In 31.2 of \cite{L1}, it is mentioned that $H_n $ is closely related to the convolution algebra associated with a Chevalley group and its unipotent radical and indeed in 35.3 of \cite{L2}, elements of this algebra are found that satisfy the relations of $ H_n $.
-However, we could not find a Theorem in {\it loc. cit.}, stating explicitly that $ H_n $ is isomorphic to $ \Y(q)$. \end{obs}
+However, we could not find a Theorem in {\it loc. cit.}, stating explicitly that $ H_n $ is isomorphic to $ \Y(q)$.
+(On the other hand, in \cite{JdA1} Jacon and Poulain d'Andecy have recently given a simple explanation of the isomorphism $ H_n \cong \Y(q) $).